-Most local authorities run a tree recycling service, or members of the British Christmas Tree Growers Association will recycle them free of charge.
+Most local authorities run a tree recycling service – consult your local city authority for recycling options.
+They should recycle the trees free of charge.
 Alternatively, cut up the wood and season it for at least a year to use as firewood, or chip it to use on garden borders.

 If a live tree to plant afterwards is what you’re looking for, go for a pot-grown version.
 For this, there are essentially three main types:

 These are trees that have been prepared so that they can be dug up, ideally with a full root system.
 In practice, this is often difficult to do and, because they have no soil around the roots, the trees must be freshly harvested.
 Bare root trees still need potting up and, although they remain fresher than a cut tree, usually have only a slim chance of re-establishment if planted in the ground after Christmas.

 If you see trees described as ‘potted’, this simply means they have been lifted from the ground (usually as bare root stock) and plunged into a pot; the chances of root damage are high, and survival low.